MicrosoftDocs/visualstudio-docs/docs/xaml-tools/inspect-xaml-properties-while-debugging.md

 ---
 title: "Inspect XAML properties while debugging | Microsoft Docs"
-description: Learn how to inspect XAML properties and get a tree view of UI elements while debugging by using the Live Visual Tree and Live Property Explorer tools. ms.custom: SEO-VS-2020 ms.date: 11/12/2019 ms.topic: how-to
+description: Learn how to use the Live Visual Tree and Live Property Explorer tools while debugging to inspect XAML properties and get a tree view of UI elements. ms.custom: SEO-VS-2020 ms.date: 11/12/2019 ms.topic: how-to